Mission statement: We enable project teams and policymakers to better integrate an evidence-based gender perspective into programs and policies.

 There is evidence that men and women sort into different fields of study, sectors of work, and occupations.
 This sorting along gender lines contributes to the gender wage gap in some countries and can lead to inefficiencies if individuals choose their career paths based on social norms rather than ability.

 This IE aims to understand the relationship between socio-emotional skills, aspirations and educational and career choices of middle school students in Indonesia.
 The sample includes 2,100 public secondary schools on the islands of Java and Sumatera.
-Specifically, the IE will measure the impacts of a set of modules targeting the development of socio-emotional skills and aspirations in 9th grade students.
-The IE will also test whether the impacts of a student curriculum can be enhanced when paired with a set of activities and tools teachers can use in daily interactions with students in order to shift the classroom environment and better promote socio-emotional skill development.
+Specifically, the IE measures the impacts of a set of modules targeting the development of socio-emotional skills and aspirations in 9th grade students.
+The IE also tests whether the impacts of a student curriculum can be enhanced when paired with a set of activities and tools teachers can use in daily interactions with students in order to shift the classroom environment and better promote socio-emotional skill development.

 For more information, see the following: